Oneflow-Inc/oneflow/docs/source/troubleshooting.md

         ```

     - You should upgrade your GNU Binutils.
 Version 2.33.1 is recommended.
 If you are using conda, you could install it by running `conda install -c conda-forge binutils`

+- failed to compile because C++ 17 is enabled
+    - In some cases, environment variable `CXXFLAGS` is not empty and contains `--std c++17`.
+    - Check if it is empty by running `echo $CXXFLAGS` and clear it with `unset CXXFLAGS`.

+- cmake outputs error `No CMAKE_ASM_NASM_COMPILER could be found.`
+    - Install `nasm`.
+For instance, run `sudo yum install nasm` if you are on centos.